wp-plugins/loading-page/readme.txt

 	→ Allows to display or remove the text showing the loading percentage → Preload the page images

-**Loading Page** plugin performs a **pre-loading of images** on your website and displays a **loading progress screen** with percentage of completion.
+Loading Page with Loading Screen plugin performs a pre-loading of image on your website and displays a loading progress screen with percentage of completion.
 Once everything is loaded, the screen disappears.

 **More about the Main Features:**

 * Displays a screen showing loading percentage of a given page.
-In heavy pages the "Loading Page" plugin allows to know when the page appearance is ready.
+In heavy pages the "Loading Page with Loading Screen" plugin allows to know when the page appearance is ready.
 * Allows to select the colors of the loading progress screen.
 By default the color of loading screen is black, but it may be modified to adjust the look and feel of the loading screen with website's design.
 * Allows to display or remove the text showing the loading percentage.